 Health and medical facilities are essential services and will remain open while we are at Alert Level 4.

-Just because you have to stay home doesn't mean you can't get medical help if you need it.
+You can still get medical help if you need it.
 This includes healthcare services, such as Healthline, GPs, cancer services, disability and aged support services.

-If you need to see a doctor or other medical professional you MUST phone first.
+However, if you need to see a doctor or other medical professional you MUST phone first.

 Most consultations will happen over the phone or by videoconference to stop any risk of COVID-19 spreading by person-to-person contact.